putitsimply/christian-bible-explained/revelation.md

 ### 2) A throne room and a scroll

-John sees a vision of [God](glossary.md#god) [^gl-god]’s throne in heaven, surrounded by [worship](glossary.md#worship) [^gl-worship].
+John sees a vision of [God](glossary.md#god)’s throne in heaven, surrounded by [worship](glossary.md#worship) [^gl-worship].
 He also sees a sealed scroll, like a closed plan for what will happen in the world.
 Only a special figure called “the Lamb” can open it.
 Christians usually understand the Lamb as Jesus.

 ### 3) The seals, trumpets, and bowls

 As the Lamb opens the seals, and later as trumpets and bowls appear, John describes disasters, wars, sickness, and chaos.
 These scenes are not written like a normal history story.
-They are written in a dramatic, symbolic style to show that evil causes real harm, and that [God](glossary.md#god) [^gl-god] will not ignore injustice forever.
+They are written in a dramatic, symbolic style to show that evil causes real harm, and that [God](glossary.md#god) will not ignore injustice forever.

 ### 4) The battle between good and evil